scotthmccoy/scotthmccoy.github.io/_posts/2025-09-02-uplink-grand-tour.md

 ## Faith
 It turns out that the way the game simulates Arunmor-aligned agents working against you is really quite simple.

+Once Grand Tour starts, the plot generator calls [RunFaith](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp?ref_type=heads#L899) and then calls it again [every couple of minutes](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp?ref_type=heads#L2861), picking a random infected machine and attempting to fix it with Faith.

-Once the mission starts, [RunFaith](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp?ref_type=heads#L899) [gets called](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp?ref_type=heads#L2861) every `3 - (version_faith - version_revelation)` minutes with a minimum of 1 minute, and its chance of successfully fixing a system is `(1.0 - (comp->isinfected_revelation - version) / 2.0) )`, with a minimum of 33%.
+The frequency is every `3 - (version_faith - version_revelation)` minutes with a minimum of 1 minute, and its chance of successfully fixing a system is `(1.0 - (comp->isinfected_revelation - version) / 2.0) )`, with a minimum of 33%.

-If you do all the ARC missions perfectly, Revelation is at v3.0 and Faith is at v0.2, so you’re looking at Faith running twice during the 15 minute time limit for Grand tour: once at 5m48s into Grand tour and a second time at 11m36s, with a 33% chance each time to purge a single infected machine.
+If you do all the ARC missions perfectly, Revelation is at v3.0 and Faith is at v0.2, so you’re looking at Faith running once right when you get the email (typically doing nothing) and then only two more times during the 15 minute time limit for Grand tour: once at 5m48s in, and a second time at 11m36s, with a 33% chance each time to purge a single infected machine.
+So, you're looking at an average of 2/3 of one machine getting fixed by enemy agents.

 **No other factors other than the software versions affect this**, including doing the Mole mission or manually sending all the Uplink Agents to jail!